jaclu/man_asdf/README.md

 # man_asdf

 Display man page for installed versions of asdf plugins.
-(Asuming it provides a man page)
+(Assuming it provides a man page)

 ## Requirements